waynodiablo/Oystercard/pills/learning_at_makers.md

 * Before you begin pairing, do a quick check in with each other about your energy level, mood and working style.

 ## Escalation process
+### Weekend challenges

+* Small projects you build over the weekend.

+* You work on them on your own.

+* Designed to test your understanding and your ability to make progress alone.

 * One of the learning tools at Makers is the [escalation process](./escalation_process.md).
 This is a series of things to do to try to solve a problem.
 It's designed to maximise the amount you learn, rather than getting an answer right away.
 It includes coming up with a clear problem explanation, talking to your pair programming partner, Googling, asking on Slack Overflow, and finally asking a coach.